 Sangli raisins are known for their uniform size, texture and colour, long shelf life, pulpiness and sweetness.
 These raisins have a thin peel (skin), soft texture with fewer wrinkles and lustrous appearance.
 The uniform golden green colour indicates the superior quality of these raisins with each and every one of them remaining separate.

 Sangli raisins have medicinal and curative properties.
-They are packed with potassium and magnesium that decrease the toxicity in the blood, known to lower the insulin level and improve sugar absorption, helps to regulate the two hormones leptin and ghrelin and have traces of boron that is vital to improve the bone strength.
+They contain potassium and magnesium that decrease the toxicity in the blood, are known to lower the insulin level and improve sugar absorption, help to regulate the two hormones leptin and ghrelin and have traces of boron that is vital to improve bone strength.